karthik/holepunch/README.md

  **Motivation:** Binder is an open source project that can take ~~any~~ most GitHub repos of notebooks (R or Jupyter) and turn them into a free, live instance that not only has all dependencies ready to go but also provides Jupyter or Rstudio server to run the code on.
 The instances are small and should not be used to demonstrate resource intensive computation.
 However they are ideal for reproducing papers/figures/examples and make a great addition to any public analysis project that is being hosted on GitHub.

+ [As of June 2019](https://twitter.com/mybinderteam/status/1139136841792315392), Binder enabled GitHub repositories archived on Zenodo can be launched directly from Zenodo!

  ⚠ This package is currently a WIP for turning a R project (package or compendium) more binder friendly